Ceterai/Ceterai.github.io/MyEnternia/Wiki/Confused/README.md

 # Confused

 You have no idea what's happening.
-Alta:

 Applied by following items: